manoelhortaribeiro/HatefulUsersTwitter/LikeSheepsAmongWolves/README.md

 # Like Sheep Among Wolves

+This folder contains the data and the analysis done in the paper:

+    "Like Sheep Among Wolves":
+    Characterizing Hateful Users on Twitter
+        Manoel Horta Ribeiro, Pedro H Calais, Yuri A Santos, Virgílio AF Almeida, Wagner Meira Jr
+    to be presented @ MIS2 workshop at WSDM'18

 ## Folder Structure

 There is a loose sense of "order" in the folders, although some are only auxiliary: